ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 > Since you are accessing a serial console, it is possible that you don't see anything at first.
-> Pressing `ENTER` should make appear information, such as the login prompt.
+> Pressing `ENTER` should make information appear, such as the login prompt.
 > To exit a kaconsole3 session, type `&.`, or press `ESC` 4 times.

 This tool is also very useful for debugging boot problems.
-Let's reboot the node, and look at the kaconsole3 output to see the boot logs of the node.
+Let's reboot the node and look at the kaconsole3 output to see the boot logs of the node.
 Rebooting a node reserved via a `-t deploy` job can be done with the `kareboot3` command.
 Open a new shell, connect to Grid'5000 and enter the following command.
 Next, go to your kaconsole3 session and look at the logs outputted by the kernel on serial TTY.